Robyn Malcolm: Personal life

-Malcolm has two sons.
+Malcolm was formerly married to Allan Clark and has two sons.
+She is in a relationship with Scottish actor Peter Mullan, whom she met while filming Top of the Lake in 2013.
 Her sister is married to Roger Sutton, the former CEO of the Canterbury Earthquake Recovery Authority.

 Activism

 Malcolm voiced Green Party of Aotearoa New Zealand advertisements for the New Zealand general election, 2008.

 Malcolm has helped spearhead an actors' union campaign to negotiate standard contracts for actors in The Hobbit films.
 The producers refused, saying that collective bargaining would be considered price-fixing and therefore illegal under New Zealand law.
 The situation escalated into international calls for an actors' boycott of the films, but the boycott was called off.
 Several days later, the producers said they were considering moving the films to another country as they could not be guaranteed stability in New Zealand.
-In response, the ruling National Party made several controversial changes to New Zealand's employment laws, and passed legislation explicitly controlling people working on the Hobbit movies.